timgomm/gulp-timestamp-css-url/readme.md

 ## gulp-timestamp-css-url

-a plugin for gulp.js to replace version for images in css files,the version should be file's md5 or time stamp;
+a plugin for gulp.js to add timestamps to images and fonts in CSS files

 ## Installation